clappr/clappr/README.md

 #### playbackNotSupportedMessage
 > Default Value: The `playback_not_supported` string on [Strings Plugin](https://github.com/clappr/clappr-core/blob/master/src/plugins/strings.js)

-Define a custom message to be displayed when a playback is not supported.
+Define a custom message to be displayed when playback is not supported.

 #### useCodePrefix
 > Default value: `true`